 - How am I going to do this?

-*p – Measurement for objectives is the key to knowing when you have accomplished the objective.
+- Knowing when you have accomplished the objective.

 When setting objectives that are realistic ask: